AmgainSudip/Geography-Trivia-Game/README.md

 # Trivia Game

-This is a simple trivia game implemented in Java.
+This is a simple geography trivia game implemented in Java.
 The game allows the user to answer questions from three categories: **Easy**, **Medium**, and **Hard**.
 The questions are randomly selected from the corresponding category files, and the user is asked to select the correct answer from multiple choices.

 ## Features